ARMmbed/Connector-mDS-REST-API/docs/cloud_watson.md

 1. Click **Connections** >> **Connect Existing**.
 1. Click on your Watson IoT Instance badge, then **Connect**.
+2. A popup message will ask if you want to restage, click **Restage**.
-1. Your NodeRED application needs to restage (this might take a long time).
+1. Your NodeRED application needs to restage (this might take a few minutes).
 1. Wait until the state changes to `Your app is running`.

 <span class="notes">**Note:** Keep this window open!</span>